Xenopsd

 • generate an event on the Task to provoke clients to query the current state.

 Task implementations must update their progress as they work.
 For the common case of a compound operation like VM_start which is decomposed into multiple “micro-ops” (e.g. VM_create VM_build) there is a useful helper function perform_atomics which divides the progress ‘bar’ into sections, where each “micro-op” can have a different size (weight).
-A progress callback function is passed into each Xenopsd backend function so it can be updated with fine granulatiry.
+A progress callback function is passed into each Xenopsd backend function so it can be updated with fine granularity.
 For example note the arguments to B.VM.save

 Clients are expected to destroy Tasks they are responsible for creating.
 Xenopsd cannot do this on their behalf because it does not know if they have successfully queried the Task status/result.